top of page

 Pre-requisite - Successful Completion of T266 - Explorations in Architecture & Engineering

-Students who want to further their drafting skills and gain additional experience in industrial related computer aided drafting are encouraged to enroll.
-Individualized work in selected areas of industrial drafting is planned with the instructor.
-This is an opportunity for students to become more self-directed in developing skills in an area of their choice.
+Students who want to further their study in Architecture are encouraged to enroll.
+Individualized work in selected areas of Architecture is planned with the instructor.
+This is an opportunity for students to become more self-directed in developing skills.

 T418 - PLTW Civil Engineering & Architecture (CEA)